j4y/developerportal/pages/platforms/ios.md

 * 	AssetsLibrary.framework
 * 	libc++.dylib

-For an example on how to do this, see the FollowMe Xcode project which is available on GitHub at https://github.com/Affectiva/affdex-ios.
+For an example on how to do this, see the AffdexMe Xcode project which is available on GitHub at https://github.com/Affectiva/affdex-ios.

 ### Using the SDK